Configuration Changes in Elasticsearch

 Error Message Fielddata access on the _id field is disallowed, you can re-enable it by updating the dynamic cluster setting: indices.id_field_data.enabled.

-Recommended action: Set the value of indices.id_field_data.enabled to true in elasticsearch.yml or using the cluster update settings API.
+Recommended action: Set the value of indices.id_field_data.enabled to true by editing the elasticsearch.yml file or using the cluster update settings API.

 Circuit breaker exception when loading a [<field>] into the field data cache.

-Probable cause The heap memory required to load the data for the field may cause the field data cache to exceed the predefined memory limit.
+Probable cause The heap memory required to load the data for the field has caused the field data cache to exceed the predefined memory limit.

 Error Message [fielddata] Data too large, data for [_id] would be [6194394308/5.7gb], which is larger than the limit of [6190792704/5.7gb].

-Recommended action: Increase the value of indices.breaker.fielddata.limit in elasticsearch.yml.
+Recommended action: Increase the value of indices.breaker.fielddata.limit in the elasticsearch.yml file.

 Content too long exception from the Elasticsearch query.